TaylorDarneille/SEIRFX818/16-react/react-state/README.md

 > Check it out!
 If you browse to [http://localhost:3000](http://localhost:3000), your button now changes the state.

-Whenever we run `.setState`, our component calculates the difference or "diff" between the current DOM and the virtual DOM node.
-Then, it figures out how to update the state of the DOM in as few manipulations as possible; it only replaces the current DOM with parts that have changed.

-This is super important!
-Using React, **we only change parts of the DOM that need to be changed.**

-* This has implications for performance.
-* We do not re-render the entire component like we have been so far.
-* This is one of React's core advantages.

 #### Challenge: Count to 10